swlin0328/III_NILM_DeepLearning/README.md

 We are finding a best way to measure accuracy.

 # Python note
-We use pandas==0.16.2.
+We use pandas==0.16.2 instead of 0.19.2 .
 Though pandas==0.19.2 is better in resampling, either nilm or neuralnilm is based on pandas==0.16.2.
 There is a bug when using pandas==0.19.2